SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/java-workflows.md

 <%= render '/includes/java_archetype/' %>

-Enter the workflow name and version you want to use.
+Alternatively, enter the workflow name and version you want to use.
 When complete, you can
 <tt>cd</tt> into the new workflow directory and use <tt>mvn install</tt> to
 build the workflow.
 This copies files to the correct location and pulls in needed dependencies.